 - Get “Positive Space” Training (LGBTQ*2S Inclusiveness Training): This half-day workshop is a foundation to learning how to use inclusive language and better understanding the nuance of sexual orientation and gender identity and expression, and presents the fundamentals to creating a workplace that is inclusive of workers who identify as Lesbian, Gay, Bisexual, Transsexual, Transgendered, Intersexual, Queer, Questioning, 2-Spirited.

-- Engage and include First Nations and Aboriginal Workers: Canadians have made a public commitment to the revitalization of First Nations and Aboriginal communities, including greater inclusion and more knowledgeable support in the workforce.
-It is in every union’s best interest to build meaningful relations with local First Nations and better understand the needs and expectations of First Nations and Aboriginal workers.
+- Engage and include First Nations and Indigenous Workers: Canadians have made a public commitment to the revitalization of First Nations and Indigenous communities, including greater inclusion and more knowledgeable support in the workforce.
+It is in every union’s best interest to build meaningful relations with local First Nations and better understand the needs and expectations of First Nations and Indigenous workers.

 - Test and Train for Implicit Bias: Uncovering your implicit or unconscious bias is key to identifying our “blind spots” and creating fair and barrier-free decisions and decision-making processes.
 Implicit Association Tests (IATs) are free, and can be followed-up with training on how to reduce the impact of implicit bias in our work.

 - Get up-to-date on a “Multifaith Calendar”: Each year the Affiliation of Multicultural Societies and Service Agencies of BC (AMSSA) produces and distributes a multifaith calendar that describes significant dates for a wide range of faiths and faith identities.
 Engaging your union members to determine which dates are most significant and recognizing these dates enables members to bring their whole selves to work and to union activities.
 For many workers, faith identity is as significant to one’s identity as sexual orientation and gender identity and expression.
 Here is an example of a multifaith calendar.